-How Often Should I Visit my Dentist in Rockford?
+How Often Should I Visit My Dentist in Rockford?

 Experts, including the American Dental Association, recommend a dental checkup and cleaning every six months for optimal oral health and preventative care.
 Some people only go once a year, but more frequent visits allow us to spot problems early before they become complex and expensive.
 Our dentist in Rockford recommends dental visits once every 6 months.